PM Modi meets French President Macron; discusses regional and global developments | Politics

 ''A meeting between two friends.
 An opportunity to translate the renewed mandate of President @EmmanuelMacron into a renewed momentum for the India-France Strategic partnership,'' Ministry of External Affairs spokesperson Arindam Bagchi tweeted.

-Modi, who arrived here from Denmark on the final leg of his three-nation Europe tour, will hold extensive talks with Macron, who was re-elected to the top post over a week back.
+Modi, who arrived here from Denmark on the final leg of his three-nation Europe tour, held extensive talks with Macron, who was re-elected to the top post over a week back.

 His visit comes amid the Ukraine crisis, which has united much of Europe against Russia.